mantidproject/mantid/docs/source/release/v6.1.0/indirect_geometry.rst

 .. contents:: Table of Contents
    :local:

-.. warning:: **Developers:** Sort changes under appropriate heading
-    putting new features at the top of the section, followed by improvements, followed by bug fixes.

 New Features
 ############
 - A new algorithm :ref:`IndirectILLReductionDIFF <algm-IndirectILLReductionDIFF>` added for treatment of diffraction detector data from the indirect geometry beamline IN16B at the ILL.
 - Three fitting functions `IsoRotDiff`, `DiffSphere` and `DiffRotDiscreteCircle` have been made available in the fitting browser
 - `IsoRotDiff`, `DiffSphere` and `DiffRotDiscreteCircle` have been added to the function options in Indirect Data Analysis ConvFit.
 - The Abins Algorithm has an additional "setting" option which may be used to select between configurations of a given instrument.
 (For TOSCA this is a choice of forward/back detector banks, for Lagrange this is a choice between monochromator crystals.)
 - Support has been added to Abins for the ILL-Lagrange instrument.
 As Lagrange collects inelastically scattered neutrons over a wide solid angle, the spectrum is computed at several angles and averaged.
 Resolution functions are applied depending on the monochromator setting.

 Improvements
 ############